Lurker00/TouchSensorClickFilter/README.md

 **Note:** The filter works only for the current user under which it was launched.
 It will not work for elevated apps (started as Administrator), if it wasn't launched as Administrator.

 To autostart as Administrator without UAC prompt, create a Scheduled Task with "Run with highest privileges", and then a shortcut for it.
 A good example is [here](https://www.tenforums.com/tutorials/57690-create-elevated-shortcut-without-uac-prompt-windows-10-a.html).
-To prevent the process from being killed by Task Scheduler, use "demonize" (without quotes) as the argument to the program.
+To prevent the process from being killed by Task Scheduler, use "daemonize" (without quotes) as the argument to the program.

 You can control app starts and stops using [Windows Event Viewer (Windows Logs->Application)](https://en.wikipedia.org/wiki/Event_Viewer).
 In the stopping event it provides the statistics of the past session.